News archive for System Dynamics

 Very often, policy makers see potential challenges to the state through incorrect mental models, which makes for poor policy development and implementation.
 System dynamics modeling is a valuable tool to gain insight into complex systems.
 Using the results in policy debate helps policy makers understand how changes to the current welfare system will affect society.

-Associate Professor David Wheat and his co-coordinator in Ukraine received two grants from the Norwegian Centre for International Cooperation in Education (SIU) for a three-year project named: "Learning Economics with Dynamic Modeling."
+Professor David Wheat and his co-coordinator in Ukraine have received seven grants administered by the Norwegian Centre for International Cooperation in Education (SIU) to support a project for “Learning Economics with Dynamic Modeling.”
+The grants are funded by SIU’s Eurasia Program and the ErasmusPlus Program.

 While there exists much detailed knowledge about natural resources, they are frequently mismanaged, often with dramatic consequences for those involved.
 One aim of this course is to build solid intuitive understanding of the interplay between humans and nature.
 A second aim is to help students develop the skills and competencies needed for proper management of for instance water reservoirs,...
 Read more